alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/README.md

 ### Electronic lab book

 We ascribe to the [FAIR principles](https://www.go-fair.org/fair-principles/) of open research.
-This repository provides a detailed record of our analyses and the decisions we made throughout the project in this [electronic lab book](https://github.com/alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/blob/main/Electronic_Lab_Book.md).
+This repository provides a detailed record of our analyses and the decisions we made in this [electronic lab book](https://github.com/alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/blob/main/Electronic_Lab_Book.md).

 ### Quick-run